 These rules are in effect at all times for all Athens Farmers Markets and are enforced by the Market Manager or a designated Assistant Manager or Officer.

-Locally: 150-mile radius of Athens, Ohio; Grower: a person or organization who raises their own agricultural products locally; Processor: a member who uses some locally grown ingredients and locally processes those ingredients into finished products.
+Processor: A member who uses some locally grown ingredients and locally processes those ingredients into finished products.

 MARKET CALENDAR AND SCHEDULE

-1) The Market year is April 1 to March 31; annual fees paid by producers cover this period.
-Indoor Winter Market dates are December through March.
+- The Market year is April 1 to March 31; annual fees paid by producers cover this period.
+Winter Indoor Market dates are December through March.
 Vendors are allowed to set up inside and/or outside during the month of December ONLY.

-2) Producers may sell at the Athens Farmers Markets only on the announced days of the market: Wednesdays from 10 a.m. to 1 p.m. and Saturdays from 10 a.m. to 1 p.m.
+- Producers may sell at the Athens Farmers Market only on announced days of the market: Wednesdays from 9am to 12pm, and Saturdays from 9am to 12 pm, or other days and times determined by the executive committee.

-5) Market days will be cancelled when there is a level 2 or 3 emergency announced by the Athens County government or for other emergency situations.
+- Market days will be cancelled when there is a level 3 emergency announced by the Athens County government or for other emergency situations.

-8) Two producers may share one stall as long as each producer or an employee is present at the market.
-Each pay the full fee for the stall.
+- Two producers may share one stall so long as each producer or employee is present at the market.
+Each pay half the fee for the stall.

 ARRIVAL, SET-UP, AND DEPARTURE

-12) Each producer shall display a sign stating the producer's name and location and shall have their prices displayed.
+- Each producer shall display a sign stating the producer’s name and location and shall have their prices displayed

 PRODUCTS AND SALES

-14) A grower is a person or organization who raises his/her own products on his/her own land and: contracts fro them to be processed, processes the products him/herself or sells the product as harvested.
-A processor purchases local ingredients where feasible and locally processes them into finished products and sells them at the Market pursuant to all other Market rules and/or governemental regulations.
+- A grower is a person or organization who raises his/her own products on his/her own land and: contracts for them to be processed, processes the products him/her self, or sells the products as harvested.
+A processor purchases local ingredients where feasible and locally processes them into finished products and sells them at the Market pursuant to all other Market rules and/or governmental regulations.
 Processor includes producers required to have a Mobile Food Service license.
 Producers may not sell as a franchise or use franchise trademarks, logos, etc., at the market.

-15) Any processor, when asked by a customer about a products's composition, must fully disclose the ingredients and the origins of ingredients to the best of his/her knowledge.
+15) Any processor, when asked by a customer about a product’s composition, must fully disclose the ingredients and the origins of ingredients to the best of his/her knowledge.

-16) The following actions are not considered either growing or processing: pachaking, aging, shaping, portioning, cleaning/washing, purchasing, transporting/distribution, coloring or decoration, aerating or carbonating.
+16) The following actions are not considered either growing or processing: packaging, aging, shaping, portioning, cleaning/washing, purchasing, transporting/distribution, coloring or decoration, aerating, or carbonating.
 Further, these are only examples and any other action will be judged separately and provided in writing to producers of the market.

-18) Selling of dairy products, eggs, meats, canned goods, and other processed or potentially hazardous products must meet all legal requirements
+- Selling of dairy products, eggs, meats, canned goods, and other processed or potentially hazardous products must meet all legal requirements.

-24) Producers holding assigned stalls who wish to change location or size must notify the Treasurer by the time of the annual meeting.
+- Producers holding assigned stalls who wish to change location or size must notify the Treasurer.
 Further assignment of vacant stalls shall be made by the Executive Committee by seniority from the list of unassigned producers who have paid the full fee.

 Producers who joined the market prior to 2003 shall be considered to hold equal seniority with all other producers who began in the same year, since past market records do not permit us to ascertain actual dates on which members began.